jexuswebserver/jexus_docs/manager/tutorials/self-signed.rst

 Self-Signed Certificate Wizard
 ------------------------------
+Jexus Manager's wizard is more powerful than the one IIS Manager offers as,

+* It allows you to specify a custom common name field (CN) for the certificate.
+* It offers SHA2 hashing method.
+* It sets SAN to the value of CN, so the generated certificate is Chrome friendly.

 In Jexus Manager, the self-signed certificate wizard can be opened as below,

 #.
 Choose a server node in the Connections panel.